-Spanish citizenship by descent allows people to apply for citizenship if they have Spanish parents or grandparents.
+Spanish citizenship by descent allows people to apply for citizenship if they have Spanish parents.
 You may be eligible for citizenship if you were born outside of Spain but can prove your Spanish ancestry.

-This is different from the Spanish Citizenship by Democratic Memory Law, which offers citizenship to descendants of Spaniards affected by exile during the Civil War.
+This differs from the Spanish Citizenship by Democratic Memory Law, which granted citizenship to grandchildren of Spanish citizens born in Spain to a Spanish family.

 Getting Spanish citizenship by ancestry brings many benefits.
 You can travel freely within the European Union (EU) and live in any EU country.
 This gives you access to great healthcare, education, and a high standard of living.
 Additionally, you can enjoy all the rights of Spanish citizens, such as voting and working in Spain or any other EU country.